I Traveled to Switzerland on a Student Budget

 But I traveled.

-And I came back with unforgettable memories, a wallet that wasn’t completely empty as everyone expected, and embarrassing stories I wish hadn’t happened — but today I’m grateful they did.
+And I came back with unforgettable memories, a wallet that wasn't completely empty as everyone expected, and embarrassing stories I wish hadn't happened — but today I'm grateful they did.
+(By the way, I found my flight using Aviasales — it's the best tool I know for comparing cheap flights to Europe.)

 Switzerland is not just a country in the middle of Europe; it is an idea of visible perfection.
 Towering Alps, turquoise lakes reflecting the sky like polished mirrors, and villages that look as if a patient artist spent centuries designing them.